hws47a/VF_EasyAjax/README.md

 * Some blocks from current page layout
 * Any block that should be added to special layout xml

 CURRENTLY IT WORKS MINIMUM ON 2 PROJECTS

+See the example of using Easy Ajax extension: [Ajax Cart extension with only one JS file and without any PHP code](https://github.com/hws47a/VF_AjaxCart).

 # How to use: